 Individual tutoring program

-ATSU provides tutorial services for students who wish to improve their academic achievement.
+ATSU provides tutorial services for on-campus program students who wish to improve their academic achievement.
 The tutoring program provides students with the opportunity to be assigned an individual peer tutor at no additonal cost.

 Students often find partners and form study groups on their own.
 In addition to these self-formed study groups/partners, Learning & Disability Resources coordinates a formal tutoring program.
 With the assistance and recommendations from faculty members, peer tutors are identified and made available to students who request tutoring services.